Maybe you were born to run. But born to detail? Forget it. Tramps like

 solvents and water.
 A degreasing agent is then sprayed onto the dirtiest

 parts of the engine and allowed to soak in for a short time.
 The engine

 is then rinsed with a low-pressure hose that sprays water throughout the

 engine compartment.
 Some shops use steaming-hot water to rinse the engine;

-others opt to let the degreasing agent do most of the
+others rinse with tepid water and let the degreasing agent do most of the

-work and simply rinse

-using tepid water.
-After washing, most shops will spray down the engine
+work.
+After washing, most shops spray down the engine compartment with

-Shops usually will clean air vents inside the car, doorjambs, the steering wheel,
+Shops usually clean air vents inside the car, doorjambs, steering wheel,

-speaker grilles, window handles, knobs, seat belts, etc. Some shops
+speaker grilles, window handles, knobs, seatbelts, etc. Some shops also

 and custom work.